 Using any moisturizer is better than none.
 Even people with breakout-prone skin need to use it.
 According to one study, people with breakout-prone skin had lower lipid levels in their skin compared to people who didn’t have breakouts.
 Fewer lipids translate to water loss and a compromised moisture barrier (not good!).

 Another option is to use face oil (like the Renée Rouleau Pro Remedy Oil).
 The benefit of this is that you can add a few drops into the palm of your hand and pat it over your moisturizer as needed.
 This allows you to customize your moisturizer on days when you’re feeling drier than normal.
 When you’re not feeling dry, don’t use it!
 It’s that simple.
-Just make to use face oil the right way.
+Just make sure to use face oil the right way.
 I often see people use it incorrectly.

 4. Protect Your Skin With SPF